-- Americas includes North America, Central America, South America, and the Caribbean islands. - Europe includes continental Europe, the British Isles, Iceland, Greenland, and Russia (ceased operations in June 2023), but excludes Turkey (which is included in APAC and Other). - APAC and Other includes Asia, Australia, the Pacific islands, the Middle East, and Africa. - Match Group Asia ("MG Asia") consists of the brands primarily focused on Asia and the Middle East including PairsTM and Azar®. - Evergreen & Emerging ("E&E") consists primarily of the brands Match®, Meetic®, OkCupid®, Plenty Of Fish®, and BLK®. - Direct Revenue is revenue that is received directly from end users of our services and includes both subscription and à la carte revenue. - Indirect Revenue is revenue that is not received directly from an end user of our services, substantially all of which is advertising revenue. - Payers are unique users at a brand level in a given month from whom we earned Direct Revenue.
+- Tinder consists of the world-wide activity of the brand Tinder. - Hinge consists of the world-wide activity of the brand Hinge. - Evergreen & Emerging ("E&E") consists of the world-wide activity of our Evergreen brands, which include Match®, Meetic®, OkCupid®, Plenty Of Fish®, and a number of demographically focused brands, and our Emerging brands, which include BLK®, ChispaTM, The League®, Archer®, Upward®, YuzuTM, and other smaller brands. - Match Group Asia ("MG Asia") consists of the world-wide activity of the brands primarily focused on Asia and the Middle East, including PairsTM and Azar®, which has expanded into Europe and the U.S. - Corporate and unallocated costs includes 1) corporate expenses (such as executive management, investor relations, corporate development, and board of directors and public company listing fees), 2) portions of corporate services (such as legal, human resources, accounting, and tax), and 3) certain centrally managed services and technology that have not been allocated to the individual business segments (such as central trust and safety operations and certain shared software). - Direct Revenue is revenue that is received directly from end users of our services and includes both subscription and à la carte revenue. - Indirect Revenue is revenue that is not received directly from an end user of our services, substantially all of which is advertising revenue. - Payers are unique users at a brand level in a given month from whom we earned Direct Revenue.
 When presented as a quarter-to-date or year-to-date value, Payers represents the average of the monthly values for the respective period presented.
-At a consolidated level, duplicate Payers may exist when we earn revenue from the same individual at multiple brands in a given month, as we are unable to identify unique individuals across brands in the Match Group portfolio. - Revenue Per Payer ("RPP") is the average monthly revenue earned from a Payer and is Direct Revenue for a period divided by the Payers in the period, further divided by the number of months in the period.
+At a consolidated level, and a business unit level to the extent a business unit consists of multiple brands, duplicate Payers may exist when we earn revenue from the same individual at multiple brands in a given month, as we are unable to identify unique individuals across brands in the Match Group portfolio. - Revenue Per Payer ("RPP") is the average monthly revenue earned from a Payer and is Direct Revenue for a period divided by the Payers in the period, further divided by the number of months in the period.